 - Offers increasingly comprehensive industry-integrated projects, including Directed Studies(individual, mentored research projects with an Industry Partner), field schools with community groups and thesis projects with Industry Partners to build depth of experience and accelerate career path development.

 - Incorporates the Archaeology Master Class series, through which Industry Partners from a range of heritage specialities deliver free workshops and offer a range of complementary skills and knowledge that can’t be accommodated within the confines of a degree.

 Don’t just take our word for it either - read what our students have to sayand decide for yourself.
 To find out more about what our graduate students do at Flinders, read the Archaeology blog, or download the latest edition of Engage: The Bulletin of the Flinders Graduate Programs in Archaeology.

-The Graduate Colloquium: This is an exchange opportunity for all PhD, MA and honours students in archaeology and related disciplines – from Flinders and beyond.
-The colloquium fosters the academic exchange between students who are writing a thesis in archaeology.
+The Graduate Colloquium: This is an exchange opportunity for all PhD, MA, Honours and Masters by Coursework students in archaeology and related disciplines from Flinders and beyond.
+The colloquium fosters academic exchange between students who are writing a thesis in archaeology.